 Pi Program Newsletter

-We are thrilled to be offering in-person learning experiences to augment each Pi student's alternative learning experience.
-Starting the week of March 29th the following in-person learning opportunity is planned:
+We are thrilled to be increasing our in-person learning experiences to augment each Pi student's alternative learning experience.
+Starting the week of May 3rd the following in-person learning opportunity is planned:

-Please let Mr. Thaddeus know if you are interested in having your child participate in our school lunch or breakfast program where students take a "sack" breakfast & lunch home at the end of their learning session.
+Please let Mr. Thaddeus know if you are interested in having your child participate in our school lunch program.
+Students will be eating lunch and having recess when they are here at school.
 Bus transportation can also be arranged with advanced notice.
 If you have questions about our in-person learning offerings or would like to contact Mr. Thaddeus, please email Thaddeus_Jurczynski@csd49.org.

-Pi Middle & High School- Mrs. Jensen & Mr. Berdinner are arranging in-person tutoring sessions for middle & high school students that need extra support with key academic areas.
+Pi Middle & High School- Mrs. Jensen & Mr. Berdinner are continuing to offer in-person tutoring sessions for middle & high school students that need extra support with key academic areas.
 If you have questions regarding the Pi tutoring program or would like to contact Mrs. Jensen or Mr. Berdinner, they can be reached by emailing firstname.lastname@example.org or email@example.com

 The Pi Team - Thaddeus Jurczynski, Jamie Jensen, Stan Berdinner, Julianne Bonnell & Jason Lynch